kailash-manasarovar/statement/docs/timeline/2022/october.md

 - It's very strange indeed.
 - Was Angela also being sedated for porn and going regularly to hair and make-up?

+## Cindy

+- Another woman, Cindy, walks with us.
+- She has a heart condition which, after being extraordinarily fit and well, came on all-of-a-sudden one night, then on another night, then another before doctors would do anything about it.
+- She takes pills for it and can't walk up hills.
+- Christine highlighted Cindy to me as being a possible victim by hinting at my ["Who is this?" series](../2024/september.md#who-is-this) with reference to her.

 ## Patricia

 - I'm surprised to meet Patricia on a hike with the English ladies after so many years.
 She seems sad.
 I notice how much she has aged.